 Old 401(k)s don’t count.
 If you’re planning on tapping into a 401(k) from a company you no longer work for, you’re out of luck.
 Unless you’ve rolled that money into your current 401(k) plan, you won’t be able to use it.

-You could pay taxes on it.
-Your 401(k) contributions are made and grow tax-free until you take distributions.
-If you don’t repay your loan on time, it could turn into a distribution, which means you’ll end up paying taxes on it.
+You could pay taxes and penalties on it.
+If you don’t repay your loan on time, the loan could turn into a distribution, which means you may end up paying taxes and bonus penalties on it.

 You’ll have to pay it back more quickly if you leave your job.
 If you change jobs, quit or get fired by your current employer, you’ll have to repay your outstanding 401(k) balance sooner than five years.
 Under the new tax law, 401(k) borrowers have until the due date of their federal income tax return to repay in such circumstances.